 Best Driver for Budget Conscious Low Handicappers

-Another solid addition to the King Cobra series of drivers, the King F8 from Cleveland is a well-made driver that can deliver high performance from the tee box.
+Another solid addition to the King Cobra series of drivers, the King F8 is a well-made driver that can deliver high performance from the tee box.
 With an emphasis on more distance and higher forgiveness, the King F8 features two adjustable components that can alter shots with more control from the golfer.

 The F8 has an adjustable loft sleeve that can add or subtract loft from the club’s face to help the golfer alter their launch angle from the driver.
 With one quick twist of the company’s tool, the F8 can slide into a new position to help golfers fight off tough wind or keep their shots lower if they are struggling with accuracy.